Cecil (British band): First concert

 The band took part in a "Battle of the Bands" sponsored by the Liverpool Echo.
 The band signed a management contract with Raymond Coffer, then later signed with the record label Parlophone (EMI).

-They released their first single "No Excuses" with Parlophone in October 1995, which reached #89 in the UK singles chart.
+They released their first single "No Excuses" with Parlophone in October 1995, which reached No. 89 in the UK singles chart.

 Tours

 The band spent the end of 1995 and most of 1996 playing concerts in much of the United Kingdom.
-They played with bands including The Levellers, Skunk Anansie, Feeder, The Wildhearts and Paw.
+They played with bands including Pist.On, The Levellers, Skunk Anansie, Feeder, The Wildhearts and Paw.
 They also played in music festivals at Donington and T in the Park.
 Their support show with The Wildhearts in 1996, was broadcast on BBC Radio 1 as part of their then "Sound City" series of concerts, playing after Feeder at the Leeds Town and Country Club, which later closed in 2000 then became a music venue again from 2008 as the Leeds O2 Academy.

 Just before this concert, they released their second single "My Neck" in March, which was backed with an acoustic track and a piano version of the single, giving a hint of the direction they were heading in for the recording of their second record.
-The single charted at #93 in the United Kingdom.
+The single charted at No. 93 in the United Kingdom.

 Also in 1996, their first album, Bombar Diddlah, was getting good reviews.
 It was produced by Barrett Jones who in 1995 had co-produced the Foo Fighters' first album.

 Later history

 Cecil spent most of 1997 writing songs and touring with the band Mansun.
 The changes in their sound and production could particularly be heard in the sound of Williams's vocals.
-By the end of 1997, their new sound could be heard in their new releases "Red Wine at Dead Time" which charted at #84 in June 1997, and the late 1996 limited edition single "Measured" which was not produced in enough quantities to chart within the top 200.
+By the end of 1997, their new sound could be heard in their new releases "Red Wine at Dead Time" which charted at No. 84 in June 1997, and the late 1996 limited edition single "Measured" which was not produced in enough quantities to chart within the top 200.

-Their second album in 1998, "Subtitles", was also produced by Barrett Jones and charted at #132 in November of that year; despite being more melodic and well received in reviews it did not sell as well as hoped.
-Before the release of the album, "Hostage in a Frock" became their first official hit single in October 1997, by charting within the top 75 at #68 before "The Most Tiring Day" made #69 in March 1998.
+Their second album in 1998, "Subtitles", was also produced by Barrett Jones and charted at No. 132 in November of that year; despite being more melodic and well received in reviews it did not sell as well as hoped.
+Before the release of the album, "Hostage in a Frock" became their first official hit single in October 1997, by charting within the top 75 at No. 68 before "The Most Tiring Day" made No. 69 in March 1998.

 The band spent the next few years writing and touring sporadically, finally relocating to the United States, in Seattle, Washington, in 2001 to work with Jones on a third album.
 After a productive two-month stint, straight after the 11 September attacks, the band went back home to write more songs and booked to go into Stone Gossard's (Pearl Jam) Studio Litho with Jones to record the rest of the third record.
 This never happened after being dropped from their label, although "Raise a Glass" from the Seattle sessions has appeared on their MySpace module.